 If you need some help please visit our repairs self help pages – you may find you can fix things yourself.
 If not, give us a call, we may be able to get someone to help you remotely.

-In August we re-started routine property visits, again by agreement to ensure you are content for our staff to come into your home.
+We are trtying to complete some routine property visits, again by agreement to ensure you are content for our staff to come into your home.

 Your legal right to serve notice to end your tenancy should not be affected.